-Some cat species have known long range vocalizations.
-The ones we know well are the roars of the roaring cats: lion, tiger, jaguar and leopard.
-I’ll start with those.
+The long-range cat sounds (vocalisations) that we know well are the roars of the roaring big cats: lion, tiger, jaguar and leopard.
+I’ll start with these iconic wild cat species.

 This is what I wrote years ago about the tiger roar: